Bio-ink: Alginate

 Alginate is a naturally derived biopolymer from the cell wall of brown seaweed that has been widely used in biomedicine because of its biocompatibility, low cytotoxicity, mild gelation process and low cost.
 Alginates are particularly suitable for bioprinting due to their mild cross-linking conditions via incorporation of divalent ions such as calcium.
-These materials have been adopted as bioinks through increasing their viscosity.
-Additionally, these alginate-based bioinks can be blended with other materials such as nanocellulose for application in tissues such as cartilage.
+These materials have been adopted as bio-inks through increasing their viscosity.
+Additionally, these alginate-based bio-inks can be blended with other materials such as nanocellulose for application in tissues such as cartilage.

 Since fast gelation leads to good printability, bioprinting mainly utilizes alginate, modified alginate alone or alginate blended with other biomaterials.
 Alginate has become the most widely used natural polymer for bioprinting and is most likely the most common material of choice for in vivo studies.

-Gellan Gum
+Gellan gum

 Gellan gum is a hydrophilic and high-molecular weight anionic polysaccharide produced by bacteria.
 It is very similar to alginate and can form a hydrogel at low temperatures.
 It is even approved for use in food by the United States Food and Drug Administration (FDA).
 Gellan gum is mainly used as a gelling agent and stabilizer.
 However, it is almost never used alone for bioprinting purposes.